TaeKimJR/taekimjr/README.md

   + change the theme to taekimjr (under Theme)
 - start developing!!!

+### Grunt Setup
+- navigate to the theme's root directory (/content/themes/taekimjr/)
+- run the following command if you have never used Grunt before
+  + `npm install -g grunt-cli`
+  + `npm install`
+- run the following command to run Grunt tasks:
+  + `grunt`

+- If you would like to have grunt watch your LESS files, run the following command:
+  + `grunt watch`

 ## Deployment
 - navigate to the project's root directory
 - if this is your first time deploying, run this command to add the heroku git to your local project directory